Colds and the flu

 People who are at risk for complications include those with chronic health conditions (asthma, diabetes, heart disease, and obesity), people over age 65, children younger than age 5, and pregnant women.

-If a high-risk person has the flu, their health care provider may recommend an antiviral medication.
+If a high-risk person has the flu, their provider may recommend an antiviral medication.
 Antibiotics are not prescribed for treating viral infections such as colds and flu.
 They may be prescribed if a secondary bacterial infection develops.

 There are many simple home remedies that can help you feel better.
 They include: